 Xively provides over-the-air updates as fully automated service to every device that is connected to the platform.

 - Production rollouts can be scheduled to start at a pre-selected date and time.

 - Monitor roll-outs at a high level from the management app dashboards, with roll-ups of the progress of a deployment, down to the per-device and per-file-version level.

-- Progress of a deployment, including per-device and per-file version level reports.
+- The progress of a deployment, including per-device and per-file version level reports.

 - Verification of successful delivery at a per-device level.

 - The ability to deploy test firmware to a small set of devices prior to product-wide deployment.

 - These devices download and install the test firmware and then tested to ensure that the firmware is functioning correctly prior to a product-wide deployment.

 - Upon a successful test, a product-wide deployment can be initiated by an appropriately credentialed admin (developer, operations specialist, product manager).
-All devices are notified of the availability of updated files the next time the check in.
+Devices receive the updated files when they next come online.

 - Production rollouts are spread over hours or days to manage the load on the content hosting service.

 - Packages contain multiple files (firmware, certificates, applications, etc)

 - Revision strings are tracked separately for each file to manage larger packages of aggregate files.

 - The service is agnostic to the type of file, so while it is typically used to deliver firmware, it can be used to distribute any type of file to connected devices.

 - Delivery is accomplished using MQTT, so the device's normal operations are never interrupted during the delivery process.

 - Updates are client driven to support a diverse set of device capabilities, such as

 - The device initiates the download of new packages when desired.

 - The device can download files when it is idle, in the middle of the night, or immediately as desired.

 - The device controls the size of data blocks downloaded.

 - The device controls the pace of downloading the files.

 - Delivery uses a TLS-encrypted channel so files cannot be modified or copied by an attacker during transfer.